benlcs040114/SEProject2/README.md

 ## Development Process

-Preparation and design phase(Rick, Terrence)
-3.13-3.15 Startup and Setup
-Install and set up the Unity environment.
-Create a new project and set up the version control system

-3.16-3.19 conceptual design
-Determine game type and theme:FPS
-Develop game design documentation.

-3.20-3.23 Technical Validation and Initial Framework Do some basic technical validation, such as shooting mechanics, physics reactions, etc.
-Start building the basic framework of the game (game loop, basic inputs and outputs, etc.).

-Environment and role development(Ben,Kian,Colin) 3.24-3.28 Environment Building
-Import and set up required resources such as terrain, buildings, etc.
-Initially build the main scene of the game.

-3.28-4.2 Character and Animation
-Import character models and implement a basic animation system.
-Implement basic character movement and camera control.

-Weapon and Enemy Development& UI Development and Game Logic(at the same time)
-1. Weapon and Enemy Development(Kian,Colin)
-4.2-4.5 Weapon System Development
-Implement weapon models and firing mechanisms.
-Add weapon effects and sound effects.

-4.5-4.10 Enemy AI Development
-Design and implement basic enemy AI (e.g. patrols, tracking players).
-Test and adjust AI behavior.
-2.UI Development and Game Logic(Ben,Terrence)
-4.2-4.5 UI Design and Implementation
-Design and implement the game's user interface.
-Connect UI to game logic (e.g., life values, scoring system).

-4.6-4.10 Refine Game Logic
-Implement the game's scoring system, life system, etc.
-Complete coding and initial testing of all game processes.

-Testing and Optimization(Colin,Kian,Ben,Terrence,Rick)
-4.11-4.19 test the game and make sure there are no mistakes to play and Increased playability for players

 ## User requirements:
 We wanted to make a game targeted to FPS gamers, so the following items are the core fundamental requirements: